 Can I view my Incognito history on MacOS, iOS, and Android?

-This problem isn’t exclusive to Windows, with every major operating system using a DNS cache.
+This problem isn’t exclusive to Windows, with every major operating system using a DNS cache to try and fulfil future requests more quickly.
 Follow the steps below to view and delete your private browsing history on any device:

 - Begin by opening a new Terminal (Go>Utilities>Terminal)

 - Type “% sudo killall -INFO mDNSResponder >DNS.rtf” (without quotes)